chrisg83/Twitter-Cards/README.md

 # Twitter-Cards
 How To Make Twitter Pull Twitter Cards Correctly

-Why Teitter is So Agaistn Useing Open Graph We Will Never Know.
-But Here is  Sinple Work Around I coded.

-It's just a simple function call that allows you to put in the correct call names for whatever options you want.
+This is just a simple function call that allows you to put in the correct call names for whatever options you want.
 **Note only a few of them are required to work.  **

 Open you Header.php for the theme, should really be a sub-theme in most cases.

 Then Copy and past the attached php code just above the line: "<?php wp_head(); ?>"

-**Note: Yours may be coded a litt;e differetn but you will be importing the WP-head in some form.
+* Note: Yours may be coded a litt;e differetn but you will be importing the WP-head in some form. *

 Make Sure you Copy The Entire PHP code, including thr opening and closing tags.